-Granted, the VG-160's features aren't going to stand up well against most of the other cameras introduced in 2012, but this model does compare strongly against other cameras in this price range, thanks in particular to a really good performance with flash photos.
+Granted, the VG-160's features aren't going to stand up well against most of the other cameras currently in the market, but this model does compare strongly against other cameras in this price range, thanks in particular to a really good performance with flash photos.

 You'll find 14 megapixels of resolution, a 3.0-inch LCD, a 5X optical zoom lens, and 720p HD video capabilities with this model.
 Olympus is offering the VG-160 in red, orange, black, and silver body colors.

 If you're looking for the thinnest, cheapest camera currently on the market, Panasonic may have you covered with one of its just released 2013 models, the Lumix FH10.